 Antoinette’s first book ‘How to Lose Friends and Influence White People’ was published by Penguin Random House.
 It is a witty and approachable anti-racism guide and an honest exploration of the modern manifestations of systemic racism in Australia today, and how we, as a collective, can take steps to make change.
 Providing practical tools, using warmth, humour, and research to share evidence-based solutions that can be used by anyone.

 In 2019, Antoinette was named among AFR’s 100 Women of Influence.
 In 2021 she was awarded a Women’s Agenda Leadership Award and B&T Women in Media’s Champion of Change.
 In 2022, she was an Influencer of the Year Finalist at the Third Sector Awards.
-In peer selected awards at her year 10 high school formal, Antoinette was awarded Most Likely To Die A Virgin.
+In 2024 she was awarded NSW Council for Civil Liberties president’s award for journalism and Liberty Victoria Voltaire Human Rights award for amplifying human rights atrocities in Gaza and taking a stance in defence of a free and fair press.

 Antoinette is also an Ambassador for parent’s mental health organisation Gidget Foundation after experiencing debilitating post natal depression and anxiety with her second child.
 She now quite likes both of her children.
 Antoinette also appeared on ABC’s You Can’t Ask That, detailing her harrowing journey.